Gh107/Rinnn/README.md

 sudo apt install ffmpeg
 ```

-On Windows, download from the [official site](https://ffmpeg.org/download.html), extract it, and add the `bin` folder to your system's `PATH`.
+On Windows, download from the [official site](https://ffmpeg.org/download.html), extract it to the root of the project.

 ---